cmu-sei/cloud-migration-for-managers/notes/UPDATE-API-TO-AZURE-DB.md

-Exercise 4 create Azure Database, this is the procedure to point the punny API to an azure DB.
+Exercise 4 creates an Azure Database.
+This is the procedure to point the punny API to an azure DB.

 1. Navigate to the Punny API folder
 1. Update `src/main/src/main/resources/application.properties`